Persicaria odorata: Food uses

 In Laos and certain parts of Thailand, the leaf is eaten with raw beef larb (ລາບ).

-The leaves are locally known as phak phai in Manipur, India.
+In Burmese cuisine, the leaves are called phetphe (ဖက်ဖယ်) and used in various Burmese curries.
+The leaves are locally known as phak phai in neighbouring Manipur, India.
 The Khoibu community grind the leaves with ghost pepper and a nut locally known as "bonra" to make a spicy side dish.

-In Australia, the plant is being investigated as a source of essential oil (kesom oil).
+In Australia, Persicaria odorata is being investigated as a source of essential oil (kesom oil).
+Research conducted in North East Victoria has shown that kesom oil has potential applications in the flavor and fragrance industry, particularly as a natural source of aliphatic aldehydes.